zzalscv2/FFEA/docs/1-Overview/Overview.md

 # Features  {#features}

- * Protein-protein interactions.
+ * Protein-protein interactions:
      * A 6-12 Lennard-Jones potential.
      * A repulsive potential that is proportional to the overlapping volume.
- * Specific interactions defined using precomputed potentials.
-More documentation can be found [here](\ref fmApproach).
+     * Specific interactions defined using [precomputed potentials](\ref fmApproach).
  * Kinetic state changes can be simulated together with the continuum model to account for conformational changes and binding events.
  * Conversion tools for EM density data and atomistic structures into FFEA simulations.
  * A plugin for PyMOL, allowing the visualisation of FFEA systems and trajectories.